COVID-19 Updates to IWS Services through Fall Semester 2020

 State laws require that for psychotherapy services clinicians are licensed in the state in which the client is residing.
 For the 2020-2021 academic year, all students returning to campus can access psychotherapy services through IWS or Talkspace, while students studying away from Williamstown (not returning to campus) who pursue psychotherapy will access Talkspace.
 IWS will not provide psychotherapy to students studying away from campus, Talkspace will.

 Williams expanded the Talkspace offerings to include four 30-minute live video sessions with the student’s licensed therapist per month (weekly sessions) in addition to unlimited messaging services.
 ALL students, whether studying on campus or remotely, will have access to IWS practice and psychoeducational group offerings, workshops and supportive offerings (a schedule of these groups and offerings will be posted on the IWS website as the semester begins).
 Beginning August 1, 2020, students can register quickly and begin services immediately upon registering at www.talkspace/williamscollege and need only their Williams email to register.

 Psychiatric services available are explained in detail below.

 Telepsychiatry is the practice of psychiatry-specific telemedicine.
 Psychiatric evaluation and treatment at IWS is provided to students via telehealth.
 What is Telehealth?
 Simply put, telehealth is the remote delivery of services via videoconferencing or phone.
-This modality allows our IWS clinicians and Talkspace clinicians to continue providing therapeutic services to students while maintaining adherence to social distancing guidelines.
+This modality allows IWS to provide psychiatric services to students while maintaining adherence to social distancing guidelines.